wrf/supermatrix/README.md

 * Philippe et al (2009) dataset of 128 genes and 30k positions, from [Phylogenomics Revives Traditional Views on Deep Animal Relationships](https://www.sciencedirect.com/science/article/pii/S0960982209008057)
 * Cannon et al (2016) dataset of 212 genes, from [Xenacoelomorpha is the sister group to Nephrozoa](http://www.nature.com/nature/journal/v530/n7588/full/nature16520.html)
 * [Simion et al 2017](https://github.com/psimion/SuppData_Metazoa_2017) dataset of 1719 genes, where partition file has been reduced to only the numbers and ? in the supermatrix are replaced with gaps, from [A Large and Consistent Phylogenomic Dataset Supports Sponges as the Sister Group to All Other Animals](http://www.sciencedirect.com/science/article/pii/S0960982217301999)
+* [Hehenberger 2017](http://datadryad.org/resource/doi:10.5061/dryad.26bv4) dataset of 255 genes from 38 taxa, from [Novel Predators Reshape Holozoan Phylogeny and Reveal the Presence of a Two-Component Signaling System in the Ancestor of Animals](http://www.sciencedirect.com/science/article/pii/S0960982217307078)